nautechsystems/nautilus_trader/README.md

 ## What is Cython?

-[Cython](https://cython.org) is a compiled programming language that aims to be a superset of the Python programming language, designed to give C-like performance with code that is written mostly in Python with optional additional C-inspired syntax.
+[Cython](https://cython.org) is a compiled programming language which aims to be a superset of the Python programming language, designed to give C-like performance with code that is written in Python - with optional C-inspired syntax.

 The project heavily utilizes Cython to provide static type safety and increased performance for Python through [C extension modules](https://docs.python.org/3/extending/extending.html).
 The vast majority of the production code is actually